Corionototae: Name

-T.M.
-Charles-Edwards instead has proposed a tribal name based on an hypothetical deity *Corionos.
+This might suggest rather a military or political formation of several clans opposed to Rome.
+Scholar T.M.
+Charles-Edwards has proposed a tribal name based on an hypothetical deity *Corionos instead.
 On the basis of the similarity of the names, writers such as Charles-Edwards, Waldman and Mason have suggested a link with the Irish ethnonym Coriondi, while other earlier writers, erroneously linking the name to the Gaelic Cruthin, thought it could refer to the Picts.

-Derivation from simply Brittonic *korion-toutas would mean people's army or tribal army and might suggest rather a military or political formation of several clans opposed to Rome rather than a tribal group.